Eloy Jiménez Player Props: White Sox vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.6 K/9, the second-best in the league.

-- In his most recent time out on Friday, the righty threw six innings against the Boston Red Sox, allowing four earned runs while surrendering five hits.
+- In his last appearance on Friday, the righty went six innings against the Boston Red Sox, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.